vadimgierko/issue-tracker/README.md

 ## Why this Issue Tracker is special?

+Because:

-Because you can not only view & manage issues in every particular project, but also **you can have an overview of all issues regardless of the project, placed in one table** to focus on the most important things & **filter them by status, priority or project**.
+- you can not only view & manage issues in every particular project,
+- but also **you can have an overview of all issues regardless of the project, placed in one table** to focus on the most important things
+- & **filter them by status, priority or project** (not implemented yet)

 ## Motivation